sparkney/danceguide/index.md

 ```

-Then, we create a page with a form, from which we can submit the ajax action.
-Note how we set the target element ID for the ajax axtion.
+Then, we create a page containing a form, from which we can submit the ajax action.
+Note how we set the target element ID for the ajax action.
 We also create an empty layout cell and give it the same ID.

 *AjaxPage.java*